 One cannot overestimate the role of NLRB General Counsel Richard Griffin in much of this.
 Since the start of his four-year term, Griffin has exerted tremendous leverage in defining the range of issues before the board.
 He also frequently has exercised his authority to target employers for subpoenas and lawsuits.
 A board member during January 2012-August 2013 before assuming his current position in November 2013, Griffin for years had been the house lawyer for the International Union of Operating Engineers.
 He is a longtime union man.
 Whatever he says about the importance of a “level playing field” in workplace relations, he does not operate that way in practice.
 All too often, his convictions have made their way into board rulings.
 Trump supporters might be buoyed by the fact that Griffin’s term expires this November.
 However, in light of a U.S. Supreme Court ruling this March regarding his predecessor, Acting General Counsel Lafe Solomon, President Trump might have to wait a good while before replacing him.

 Everyone who has been in Washington for more than a couple years knows to treat the term “nonpartisan” with a nudge and a wink.
 Everything in Washington is partisan.
 It is a question of how well one cloaks partisanship.
 The National Labor Relations Board is no exception.
 Its members bring strong sympathies to the table.
-The customary 3-2 majority favoring the party in the White House exists to prevent a situation in which the “union” or the “management” faction feels grossly outnumbered and to maximize the possibility to revolve a difficult issue with a single swing vote.
+The customary 3-2 majority favoring the party in the White House exists to prevent a situation in which the “union” or the “management” faction feels grossly outnumbered.
+This maximizes the possibility of resolving a difficult issue with one swing vote.
 Even more importantly, board members must adhere to NLRA statutes in rendering judgments.
-President Obama’s appointees to the board proved themselves to be partisan toward unions in ways that often aggressively exceeded congressional intent.
-President Trump’s two nominees to the NLRB, Marvin Kaplan and Emanuel Kaplan, by contrast, seem more interested in interpreting law than making it.
+President Obama’s appointees to the board tended to be partisan toward unions in ways aggressively exceeding congressional intent.
+President Trump’s two nominees to the NLRB, Marvin Kaplan and William Emanuel, by contrast, seem more interested in interpreting law than making it.
 Each is highly capable and possessed of a firm grasp of complex labor issues.
-If they wind up curtailing recent board excesses, American workers as a whole are likely to benefit.
+If they wind up curtailing recent board excesses, American workers as a whole would benefit.